jbortiz0623/project-00/README.md

   - Your biggest wins and challenges.
 - Screenshots of the snippets of code you used to solve particularly interesting problems (think code highlights).
 - An in-class demo of the site that shows off the interactions you worked on.
 - A carousel whose images slide to the side on a timer, along with indicators that the user can click to navigate to a particular project.
+- Add validation to the contact form to make sure the user has filled out all required fields before submitting.
+- Add CSS Animations

 	![](readme-assets/carousel.gif)
 	- Use the internet to find great carousels!
 [BootStrap Version](https://getbootstrap.com/docs/4.0/components/carousel/) [Materialize Version](https://materializecss.com/carousel.html)